OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 Some typical commands and their effects follow.
 You might issue a command other than one described here.
 If you do so, the GM determines how the target behaves.
 If the target can’t follow your command, the spell ends.

-**_Approach._** The target moves toward you by the shortest and most direct route, ending its turn if it moves within 5 feet of you.
+**_Approach_**.
+The target moves toward you by the shortest and most direct route, ending its turn if it moves within 5 feet of you.

-**_Drop._** The target drops whatever it is holding and then ends its turn.
+**_Drop_**.
+The target drops whatever it is holding and then ends its turn.

-**_Flee._** The target spends its turn moving away from you by the fastest available means.
+**_Flee_**.
+The target spends its turn moving away from you by the fastest available means.

-**_Grovel._** The target falls prone and then ends its turn.
+**_Grovel_**.
+The target falls prone and then ends its turn.

-**_Halt._** The target doesn’t move and takes no actions.
+**_Halt_**.
+The target doesn’t move and takes no actions.

 A flying creature stays aloft, provided that it is able to do so.
 If it must move to stay aloft, it flies the minimum distance needed to remain in the air.

-**_At Higher Levels._** When you cast this spell using a spell slot of 2nd level or higher, you can affect one additional creature for each slot level above 1st.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 2nd level or higher, you can affect one additional creature for each slot level above 1st.
 The creatures must be within 30 feet of each other when you target them.

 ##### Commune